Daniel Kottke

+Daniel Kottke (/ˈkɒtki/) is an American businessman known for having been a college friend of Steve Jobs and one of the first employees of Apple Inc. He met Jobs at Reed College in 1972, and they trekked together through India for spiritual enlightenment and to the All One Farm.
+In 1976, Kottke realized his interest in computers when Jobs hired him to assemble hobbyist computer projects and then to be a part-time employee at the newly founded Apple Computer.
+There, he debugged the Apple II family, prototyped the Apple III and Macintosh, and endured the IPO where Steve Wozniak assigned Kottke some of his own stock.
+He was portrayed in several films about Apple.

 Early life and education

 Kottke was born on April 4, 1954, in Bronxville, New York.

 Kottke first met Steve Jobs when they were both undergraduates at Reed College in 1972.
 In 1974, Kottke and Jobs made a trek in search of spiritual enlightenment to India to visit Neem Karoli Baba at his Kainchi ashram.
-When they got to the Neem Karoli ashram, it was almost deserted because Neem Karoli Baba had died in September 1973.
+When they reached the Neem Karoli ashram, it was almost deserted because Neem Karoli Baba had died in September 1973.
 They then made a long trek up a dry riverbed to an ashram of Haidakhan Babaji.

 After returning from India, Kottke transferred to Columbia University in 1975 as a literature and music major.
 He stayed in touch with Jobs and they traveled together to fellow Reed College classmate Robert Friedland's All One Farm.